Make Digital Sound Sublime!

 Metrum Acoustics is a leading manufacturer of a well-formed range of Digital to Analogue converters, Digital Pre-Amplifiers and Power Amplifiers.

-Starting in 1989 with electrostatic speaker field developments, the company over time evolved in a leading Digital to Analog conversion product company, which was founded in 2012.
+Starting in 1989 with electrostatic speaker field developments, the original founders of the company over time evolved in a leading Digital to Analog conversion product company, which was founded in 2012.
 Today Metrum Acoustics is a household name for artists, music professionals, audiophiles and lovers of sublime sound alike!

 Throughout the existence of Metrum Acoustics, a diverse range of acoustic system products have been created, always relying on sound electronic design principles.
 Digital signal processing has played a significant role in more recent developments.

 In hi fidelity audio Metrum Acoustics attention was initially drawn to the limited availability of certain componentry.
 Established manufacturers supplying these key components decide how signals should be processed, and most competitors make use of these components.
 No alternatives were available and therefore this greatly influences the sound image that is realized.